yusuferol175/FallingMarket/README.md

 # FallingMarket
  Falling Market 2D score-based mobile game.
+In this game, randomly generated objects fall from the sky to the ground.
+Our character gains different effects by collecting the falling objects.
+If the character eats garbage, their health decreases.
+If the character eats steak, their health increases.
+If the character eats unhealthy objects, they slow down and lose points.
+If the character eats healthy objects, they speed up and gain points.
+October/2022